Alluxio/alluxio/docs/en/Architecture-DataFlow.md

 is not designed to provide high availability but offload the work from the leading master for fast recovery.
 Different from standby masters, a secondary master can never upgrade to a leading master.

+Note: Secondary Master is designed to work with UFS journals only.
+`Do not launch when running with Embedded Journal.`

 ### Job Masters

 The Alluxio Job Master is a standalone process which is responsible for scheduling a number of